SeyfullahSemen/VMGSDK/README.md

 The VMG SDK allows you to play outstream video advertisment from VMG SSP ad server.
 This repository includes a demo to show how to make use of this library.

 Below follows a quick integration guide to help you implement our SDK in your app.
-For your integration you'll need some, unique to you, idenfitiers, if you haven't received these yet, contact your account manager to acquire these.
+For your integration you'll need some, unique to you, idenfitiers for the app configuration and placements.
+If you haven't received these yet, contact your account manager to acquire these.

 ![VMG Logo](http://www.videomediagroup.com/wp-content/uploads/2016/01/logo-transparant-website.png)